FortySevenEffects/serde/README.md

     bool state;
 };

 // 2.
-Create a Commander object and
+Create a CommanderTX interface and
 // list the commands it will work with:
 SERDE_COMMANDER_CREATE_TX(CommanderTX,
     SayHello,